 The NSA's Minimization Procedures from October 2011 also say that US person identifiers may only be used as query terms after prior internal approval (as is the case with such queries under EO 12333).

 For such searches, NSA for example approved identifiers of US persons for whom there were already individual warrants from the FISA Court under section 105 FISA or section 704 FAA.
 US person identifiers can also be approved by the NSA’s Office of General Counsel after showing that using that US person identifier would "reasonably likely return foreign intelligence information".
 All approvals to use US person identifiers to query content must be documented.

 Circumventing official procedures

-In an interview, Glenn Greenwald was also asked about this issue and he explained that the "authority" Snowden was talking about, was not an authority in a legal sense.
+So far, we examined the legal options for analysts to get access to American e-mails, but in an interview from June 10, 2013, Glenn Greenwald explained that the "authority" Snowden was talking about, was not an authority in a legal sense.

 According to Greenwald, Snowden meant that "NSA have given [analysts] the power to be able to go in and scrutinize the communications of any American; it may not be legal, but they have the power to do it".